pghvlaans/sbotools/sbotest/index.md

 **sbotest** is configured separately from **sbotools**.
 See the contents of `/etc/sbotest`, or run **sbotest config** and **sbotest hints** to set options from the command line.

+The [ChangeLog](ChangeLog.md) has a record of changes since the initial release.
 See the [man page](https://pghvlaans.github.io/sbotools/man/sbotest/release/sbotest.1.html) for more information about options and settings!

 ## Getting sbotest